CAAPIM/apim-charts/gateway/README.md

 | `resources.requests`    | Resource Requests              | `{}` |

 ## Subcharts - these do not represent production configurations
-For Production implementations, please see the Chart links for recommended settings the best approach would deploying each independently
+For Production implementations, please see the Chart links for recommended settings.
+The best approach would be deploying each independently
 MySQL doesn't have a tried and tested K8's production deployment so it's best to use an external service.
 You could also try Vitess (https://vitess.io/) reference implementation coming soon...